-If you have a prior arrest and/or drug/alcohol history you should discuss this history with a CRJ advisor prior to your admission into a criminal justice program.
-Neither PCC nor CRJ advisors will he held liable for your decision to continue in the program if you have such a history.
+DisclaimerIf you have any prior arrests and/or drug/alcohol history, you should discuss this history with a criminal justice advisor prior to beginning courses toward this degree.
+Neither PCC nor the Criminal Justice Department or advisors will be held liable for your decision to continue in pursuit of the degree if you have such a history.
 Many criminal justice employers will not hire students with a past history of arrests or convictions regardless of typology of offense.

-Many criminal justice and related agencies require certain standards of prospective employees at the application stage.
+Many criminal justice and related agencies require certain standards prospective employees must meet at the application stage.
 Job applications will ask if you have ever been arrested for any offense, either misdemeanor or felony.
 If you have, your prospective employer may deny your application.
 You may also be required to take psychological tests, lie detector tests, medical tests, and physical fitness tests to determine if you are suited to a particular position.